openEOPlatform/documentation/federation/index.md

 At this time, the federation can not yet entirely hide the fact that it is built out of separate components:

-- You can only combine collections (data) which are available on the same backend.
+- Within the same processing request, you can only use collections from the same back-end
-- Some processes are not (fully) supported on all backends.
+- Some processes are not (fully) supported on all back-ends.
-- When a backend requires data from an external source, bandwidth limitations may result in slower processing.
+- When a back-end requires data from an external source, bandwidth limitations may result in slower processing.

-## Collections
+## Data Collections

-### SentinelHub

-The Terrascope backend connects to Sentinelhub, which is part of Euro Data Cube, to give you access to additional collections.
-This means that data needs to be transferred before it can be processed.
-This works very well for smaller areas, or a 100x100km MGRS tile in batch mode, but is not yet recommended for processing medium sized to large countries or continents.

-The collection metadata tries to clearly identify which collections are served by SentinelHub.

 ### Terrascope

-Terrascope also has a number of collections locally available.
-For coarse resolution data (e.g. 100m resolution), this is often the full archive, while for medium resolution (Sentinel 1, 2) data is only offerred for selected areas.
+Terrascope hosts a number of collections itself.
+For coarse resolution data (e.g. 100m resolution), this is often the full archive, while for medium resolution (Sentinel 1, 2) data is only offered for selected areas.

 Additional data can be processed upon request, if it is not available from another provider.
 This may result in an additional cost for processing and storage.

+### SentinelHub

+The Terrascope back-end also integrates with SentinelHub (part of Euro Data Cube) to give you access to additional collections.
+This practically means that data needs to be transferred from SentinelHub to the Terrascope data center before it can be processed.
+This works very well for small areas, or a 100x100km MGRS tile in batch mode, but is not yet recommended for processing medium size to large countries or continents.

+The collection metadata of the Terrascope back-end tries to clearly identify which collections are served by SentinelHub.

 ### EODC